Xilinx/VMC_Help/UTIL/To_Fixed_Size/README.md

 The To Fixed Size block takes a variable size vector as an input and produces a fixed size vector as output.
 The block copies samples from the input to the output.
+To learn more about variable size signals click [here](../../GEN/variable_size_signals/README.md).

 The input to the block will be buffered until the number of samples reaches the Output Size.
 The buffered samples will then be transferred